 The process in which the initial and final state is the same is known as a cyclic process.
-It is a sequence of processes which leaves the system in the same state in which it started.
+It is a sequence of processes that leave the system in the same state in which it started.

 When a system undergoes a cyclic process, its initial and final internal energies are equal.
 Hence, the internal energy change in any cyclic process is zero.
 Applying the first law of thermodynamics to a cyclic process, we get\(\Delta E=Q+W\)

 As \(\Delta E=0\),\(W=Q\)

 Hence, the work done by the system in a cyclic transformation is equal to the heat absorbed by the system.
 The net work involved in a cyclic process is the area enclosed in a P-V diagram.
 If the cycle goes clockwise, the system does work.
 If the cycle goes anticlockwise, then the work is done on the system every cycle.
 An example of such a system is a refrigerator or air conditioner.
 The Carnot engine is the best example of a cyclic process.